mean00/simplerILI9341/README.md

 You must provide an "access" crate, have a look at the sim or lnArduino samples.
 Basically 4 functions to provide.
+There is also a rust "simulator" running on a PC to test your code before putting it on the final system.